Medical information

 • specifically identify the information they are requesting

-• remind the employee that they will only share information on a need-to-know basis
+• remind the employee that they will only share information with others in the workplace on a need-to-know basis

 • continue to be open about concerns the employee has about providing further medical information, and try to resolve the concerns with the employee

-Employees may not willingly provide necessary medical information or be aware of how their disability is affecting their work.
-In these situations, it’s important for employers to take extra measures by:
+In some situations, employees may not willingly provide necessary medical information.
+In other situations, an employee may not be aware of how their disability is affecting their work or may disagree with the employer’s assessment of their fitness to work.
+In these cases, it is important for employers to take extra measures by:

 • meeting with the employee, if they are still working